 Another great stain remover is the good old sun.
 It’s tried and true and works really well to bleach out stains and stink.
 A retractable clothesline works really well and tucks away when you’re not using it, or you can use a rack if you’re working with a balcony or less space.
 This wouldn’t work for me in Toronto from November to April, but you know, make hay while the sun shines.

 As for detergents, most of you opted for a Free & Clear brand like Tide, All, Rockin’ Green or Seventh Generation over the often recommended but pricey Deft.
 It also looks like DIY detergent isn’t what everyone (me included) is what we all thought it was cracked up to be.

 Babies tend to have sensitive skin, but what may irritate one kid’s skin will be the only thing that doesn’t on another kiddo.
 If you switch detergents just keep that in the back of your mind if you notice a rash or irritation.
 Also, if you go the laundry pod route, be super careful that those suckers are out of reach.
 Thousands of kids accidentally ingest them every year and it ain’t pretty if you eat one.

 My mom bought me one of these little gadgets a long time ago and I use it all the time on shoes, coats, bibs, stroller and anything else where Velcro gets gross.
 If you know where to find them, let me know. (update: I found these wire brushes on Amazon and they work even better!)

-As for just straight up tricks, I love these:
+As for just straight up tips, I love these:

 - Wash everything in one load with Shout Color Catcher so you don’t have to separate lights from darks.